sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 ## ANNIS and its query language

-A web browser-based search and visualization architecture for complex multilayer *linguistic corpora* with diverse types of *annotation*.
+Web browser-based search and visualization architecture for *linguistic corpora* with diverse types of *annotation*.
+Part of the [corpus-tools.org](http://corpus-tools.org) collection of tools for linguists.

 ::: {.center .col-container}

 ::: col

 ![](image/annis3_full.png){width=100%}

 :::

 ::: col

-- Annotations are structured information added to text
+- Annotations are structured information added to text represented as a **graph with labels**
-- Used by expert users (linguists) to find and analyze linguistic phenomena
+- Used by expert users (linguists) to **find and analyze linguistic phenomena**
-- ANNIS allows finding annotations and *combinations* of annotations with its domain specific query language AQL
+- ANNIS allows finding annotations and *combinations* of annotations with its domain specific query language AQL: describes **nodes labels** and **joins them with operators**
-- Each query returns a set of results, which can be analysed further
+- Each query returns a set of results for further automatic/manual analysis
-- Part of a collection of tools for linguists: corpus-tools.org
 :::